All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 Old Testament Prophecies

 Therefore, using the OT as one’s theological foundation over the NT, can only lead to error.
 It forces one to be dishonest with the NT texts.
 It forces one to set aside normal and correct rules of interpretation.
-What I mean by that is, that it forces one to see things in the NT texts that one wouldn’t see without a preconceived notion of a millennial kingdom.
+What I mean by that is, that it forces one to see things in the NT texts that one wouldn’t see without a preconceived notion of an earthly kingdom.
 It requires one to give meaning to NT texts that one would not see when using normal and sound rules of interpretation.

 So how do we explain the mention of the 1000 year “reign” (by implication, a kingdom) in the book of Revelation?
 First of all, it’s a serious mistake to allow one passage to override and interpret the rest of the NT teaching on this subject.
 It’s contrary to the normal rules of interpretation to set aside all those other scriptures that teach otherwise, and depend entirely on one passage…..especially when it’s in the most difficult book of the NT, which is characterized by symbolism.

 One of the most important rules of interpretation when dealing with any subject is to interpret the more difficult verses/passages according to those that are clearly stated and understood.
 When you have an abundance of scriptures that are clearly saying the same thing (as we’ve seen throughout this series), we must allow those scriptures to form our foundation to build upon.
-If we get this backwards, we will come to wrong conclusions, which lead to wrong theological positions.
+If we get this backwards, we will come to wrong conclusions, which lead to incorrect theological positions.

 So what do we do with this number “1000” in the book of Revelation?